Women's Healthcare in the 20th Century United States

-Women’s healthcare in the United States has been constantly evolving to more fully address the needs of women throughout the U.S. During the twentieth century, many policies, practices, and treatments improved in order to better fit the needs of women.
-Men were often viewed as the appropriate professionals to attend to healthcare needs in the United States, including those of women.
-This made healthcare in the United States a sexist system.
-Women holding positions of power within our government as well as some men, would use their political stance to better address the needs of women.
+Women’s healthcare in the United States has been constantly evolving to fully address the needs of women's health across various areas of healthcare throughout the U.S. During the twentieth century, many policies, regulations, practices, and treatments improved in order to better fit the needs of women.
+Men were often viewed as the appropriate professionals to attend to healthcare needs in the United States, including those of women which in a way made healthcare in the United States a sexist system.
+The modernization of societies in the twentieth century worked towards reducing the gap of women's involvement into various power driven functions such as politics.
+With this change, women holding positions of power within our government as well as some men, would use their political stance to better address the needs of women.
 Policies were being revoked and new ones were being put in their place; policies that include women from minority groups that face racial prejudice not only from within the workforce but from healthcare institutions as well.
 In the 1950s into the 1960s, these healthcare institutions had scientists and doctors working on producing contraceptives, despite their controversial public opinions.
 Feminists within the U.S. were speaking out against the injustices, and inequality women were facing in the twentieth century to bring awareness to the needs of women and ensure that, as a country, the U.S. better address those needs within the twentieth century.

 The feminist movement’s effects on women’s healthcare

 As feminist activists became more prevalent in the 20th Century, they challenged disparities in education, employment, and social rights, and improved women's healthcare by eliminating sexism in healthcare.
 Many circumstances of sexism being apparent revolve around doctors dismissing women's pain or not addressing their pain as seriously as their male counterparts.
-One influence that pushed women to fight for control over their healthcare rights was 1,200 self-help healthcare groups formed throughout the United States in the 1970s.
-Many women were thus inspired to practice careers that focused on women’s health.
-By 1980, 30% of gynecologist residents were women.
-Even with this achievement for women, males still dominated women's healthcare.
-Male doctors often would not respond to or address questions or opinions that women, both patients and fellow doctors, had about women’s health.
+The efforts of feminists exposed historical issues such as the ignorance of women’s pain and concerns by doctors, which often led to misdiagnoses or inadequate treatment.
+A major catalyst for change came in the 1970s when over 1,200 self-help healthcare groups were established across the United States.
+These groups empowered women to take control of their healthcare and demand more equitable treatment from medical professionals.
+Many women were thus inspired to practice careers that specifically focused on women’s health.
+By 1980, the number of women entering gynecology had notably increased, with women comprising about 30% of gynecological residents.
+Despite this progress, men still dominated the field, and women often faced significant barriers in having their voices heard, both as patients and as medical professionals.
 It was not uncommon for a male doctor to misdiagnose a woman in the 1900s.
-To combat this, women's rights advocates constructed healthcare institutions specifically aimed at ending healthcare sexism.
+In response to these challenges, feminist activists and healthcare advocates worked to establish women-centric medical institutions.
+These efforts were crucial in addressing and reducing the pervasive sexism in healthcare, striving for a more inclusive and responsive system for women's health needs.